jsonlines/jsonmap/readme.md

 }
 ```

-if you have es6 enabled on your platform, template strings will work as well
+if you have es6 template strings enabled on your platform (e.g. iojs), template strings will work as well

 ```BASH
 $ echo '{"meal": "pizza"}\n{"meal": "taco"}' | jsonmap '`i love ${this.meal}`'